 KioskForge-x.yy-Setup.exe file.
 Follow the prompts to

 install.
-If you have installed KioskForge before, you should probably
+If you have installed KioskForge before, you should skim the

-skim the CHANGES.html file and see if there are any
+Changes file in the documentation and see if there are any

 important changes.